Texas demands quick halt to DACA

 “Unelected federal judges are forcing the Trump administration to leave an unlawful program like DACA in place indefinitely,” Mr. Paxton said.
 “Activist judges should not stand in the way of the president fulfilling his constitutional duty.”

-The GOP attorney general appears to be racing a June deadline for challenging the DACA program under the Administrative Procedures Act, which allows Executive Branch decisions to be challenged for up to six years after they are announced.
+The Republican attorney general appears to be racing a June deadline for challenging the DACA program under the Administrative Procedures Act, which allows executive branch decisions to be challenged for up to six years after they are announced.
 DACA was launched June 15, 2012.

 He’s leading a seven-state coalition that filed a lawsuit Tuesday, and followed it up Wednesday with the demand for speedy action.

-His moves have drawn the ire of immigrant-rights activists and congressional Democrats.
+His moves have drawn the ire of immigrant rights activists and congressional Democrats.

-Sen. Richard J. Durbin, Illinois Democrat, suggested Mr. Paxton had colluded with the Trump administration on the lawsuit.
+Senate Minority Whip Richard J. Durbin, Illinois Democrat, suggested Mr. Paxton had colluded with the Trump administration on the lawsuit.

-Activists said Mr. Paxton and his fellow attorneys general from the other six plaintiff states are being mean to illegal immigrants.
+Activists said Mr. Paxton and his fellow attorneys general from the other six plaintiff states are being cruel toward immigrants who are in the U.S. illegally.

 “They are messing with young people who have grown up here and are Americans in every way but a piece of paper,” said Frank Sharry, executive director of America’s Voice.

-Several groups said the legal quagmire should pressure Congress to step up and act.
+Several groups said the legal quagmire should pressure Congress to step up and pass a bill protecting Dreamers.

 But lawmakers have proved unable to find common ground.
-President Trump offered a generous pathway to citizenship for perhaps 1.8 million Dreamers and other illegal immigrants in exchange for funding for his border wall, new limits on the chain of family migration and an end to the Diversity Visa Lottery.
-Democrats and some Republicans balked at that, but were unable to win approval of their own plans, which included an even more generous amnesty without the limits on chain migration and with a less robust border security package.
+President Trump offered a generous pathway to citizenship for perhaps 1.8 million Dreamers and other illegal immigrants in exchange for funding for his border wall, new limits on the chain of family migration and an end to the diversity visa lottery.

+Democrats and some Republicans balked at that, but they were unable to win approval of their own plans, which included an even more generous amnesty without the limits on chain migration and with a less robust border security package.

 This is Mr. Paxton’s second time in court trying to stop and administrative deportation amnesty.